 MARY SORLIE, PHILHARMONIA EAST & WEST CONDUCTOR

-Dan Mollick grew up in Ohio where he started piano in 2nd grade and cello in 4th grade.
+Dan Mollick grew up in Ohio where he started piano in second grade and cello in fourth grade.
 In high school, Mr. Mollick played in the Canton Youth Symphony.
 He went to Luther College in Decorah, Iowa, where he graduated with a degree in music education.
 He then earned a master’s degree in music education from the University of Michigan, Ann Arbor.
-Mr. Mollick has taught a wide range of ages from elementary to high school.
-Before teaching in Minnetonka, he taught elementary strings in Minneapolis Public Schools, middle school orchestra in Bloomington Public Schools, and elementary orchestra in Manhattan Beach, California.
-He currently teaches 6th, 7th, and 8th grade orchestra at Minnetonka Middle Schools East and West, directs the district middle school honor orchestra, and is a string section coach for the Greater Twin Cities Youth Symphonies.
-He is also a member of the cello section in the Bloomington Symphony Orchestra.
-In his spare time, Mr. Mollick enjoys reading historical fiction, traveling, backpacking the Superior Hiking trail, running half marathons, and spoiling his nephews and nieces.
-He lives in St. Louis Park with his partner, Greg Milliren, who plays flute with the Minnesota Orchestra.
+Mr. Mollick has taught a wide range of ages from elementary to high school including Minneapolis Schools, Bloomington Schools, Manhattan Beach Schools, and Minnetonka Schools.
+He currently teaches orchestra at Valley View Middle School in Edina and is a member of the cello section in the Bloomington Symphony Orchestra.
+In his spare time, Mr. Mollick enjoys reading new blogs and historical fiction, traveling, backpacking, running, and spoiling his nephews and nieces.
+He lives in St. Louis Park with his rescue pitbull, Sadie, and partner, Greg Milliren, who plays flute with the Minnesota Orchestra.

-Barbara Flooding currently teaches orchestra at Valley View Middle School in Edina.
+Barbara Flooding recently retired as orchestra teacher at Valley View Middle School in Edina.
 Her teaching career began at St. Cloud Apollo High School and North Junior High School, where she directed the Apollo Symphony, Chamber Orchestra and Sinfonia, as well as two junior high orchestras.
 Under her direction the Apollo Symphony appeared in New York’s Carnegie Hall Youth Debut Music Series and at several conventions of the Minnesota Music Educators Association.
 While in the St. Cloud area she was a violinist with the St. Cloud Symphony and Amadeus Chamber Symphony.
 She presently is a member of the Wayzata Symphony, a Twin Cities based orchestra.
-Ms. Flooding holds a Master’s degree in Orchestral Conducting and a Master’s degree in String Development from the University of Wisconsin-Madison.
+Ms. Flooding holds a Master’s degree in Orchestral Conducting and a Master’s degree in String Development from the University of Wisconsin – Madison.
 Ms. Flooding and her husband, composer/arranger Robert Sieving, live in Minnetonka.

 BENJAMIN KLEMME, CONCERT ORCHESTRA CONDUCTOR